EXPLAINER: Why frustrated Saudi is lashing out at Lebanon

 Particularly since the 2005 assassination of its most powerful ally, former Prime Minister Rafik Hariri, the kingdom lost its tools of influence.

-Under Crown Prince Mohammed bin Salman — notorious for his assertive, some say brash, foreign policy — Saudi Arabia took sporadic action trying to impose its will but failed to develop a cohesive strategy or find new well-rooted allies.
+Under Crown Prince Mohammed bin Salman — known for his assertive, some say brash, foreign policy — Saudi Arabia took sporadic action trying to impose its will but failed to develop a cohesive strategy or find new well-rooted allies.
 It could only watch as Hezbollah and its allies came to dominate most recent Lebanese governments.

 Saudi Arabia’s most drastic move came in 2017, when it forced then-Prime Minister Saad Hariri to announce his resignation, citing Hezbollah’s domination, in a televised statement from a brief visit to the kingdom, where he was apparently held against his will.

-Note: This story has been corrected to show that the Saudi-led coalition entered the war in Yemen in 2015, not 2014.